olibartfast/vision-language-models-playground/vision_services_response_format.md

-Here's a preliminary list of some AI vision services and their response formats:
+Here's a preliminary list of some AI vision services and their response formats, object detection example:

 1. Anthropic Claude 3 Vision:
 ```javascript